-closing balance meaning
+closing balance in a sentence

 - It details opening and closing balances for transacted items as well.